Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Uncoiled affine and periodic Temperley--Lieb algebras

-\end{Proposition} \proof For $n$ even, the relations \eqref{eq:quotients.ptl.and.atl.1} imply that any element in $\qatla_n(\beta,\alpha)$ can be written in terms of a connectivity that has (i)~at least one through-line that does not cross the periodic boundary, (ii)~all crossing through-lines go to the left as they move from the top to the bottom of the box, and (iii) no non-contractible loops.
-For $\qptla_n(\beta,\alpha)$, the connectivities have the following properties: (i)~at least one through-line does not cross the periodic boundary, (ii)~all crossing through-lines going to the left, (iii)~in the case of zero through-line, the connectivities have zero and one contractible loops for $\sigma_{bt} = 0$ and $\sigma_{bt} = 1$ respectively, (iv)~the only connectivity with $n$ through-lines is the unit $\id$, and (v) in the sandwich bases with $d>0$, the powers of $\Omega$ are even and odd for $\sigma_{bt} = 0$ and $\sigma_{bt} = 1$ respectively.
+\end{Proposition} \proof For $n$ even, the relations \eqref{eq:quotients.ptl.and.atl.1} imply that any element in $\qatla_n(\beta,\alpha)$ can be written in terms of a connectivity where (i)~at least one through-line does not cross the periodic boundary, (ii)~all crossing through-lines go to the left as they move from the top to the bottom of the box, and (iii)~there are no non-contractible loops.
+For $\qptla_n(\beta,\alpha)$, the connectivities have the following properties: (i)~at~least one through-line does not cross the periodic boundary, (ii)~all crossing through-lines go to the left, (iii)~in the case of zero through-lines, the connectivities have zero and one non-contractible loops for $\sigma_{bt} = 0$ and $\sigma_{bt} = 1$ respectively, which is correctly implemented in the sets $\wh\setS_{0}(\{\id\})$, (iv)~the only connectivity with $n$ through-lines is the unit $\id$, and (v)~in the sandwich bases with $0 \le d \le n-2$, the powers of $\Omega$ must be even as the link states of $\wh \setB_{n,d}$ are even.
+We note that, for $d=0$, certain elements in~$\wh\setS_0$ include prefactors of $\alpha^2$, which can be divided out since $\alpha \neq 0$ by assumption.

 Finally, for $\qatlb_n(\beta,\gamma)$, the set of connectivities is the same as for $\qatla_n(\beta,\alpha)$, except that those with zero through-lines are absent. \eproof